cd hudbaby HUDBABY

 mp3 sampleMarketa Dvorakova: 'I am waiting for you,' for string quartet

-mp3 sampleKaterina Ruzickova: 'I am awaiting you!' for mezzo, xylophone, and string quartet
+mp3 sampleKaterina Ruzickova: 'I am awaiting you!' for mezzo, xylophone, string quartet

 mp3 samplePetra Gavlasova: Between waiting, for string quartet and electronics